-Fainting is the result of a sudden drop in blood pressure.
 Psychologists don’t know exactly why some of us experience a drop in blood pressure when we see blood or have an injection.
 One theory is that it’s an evolutionary mechanism – back in the distant past, when someone was coming at someone else with a sharp stick, a genetic variation allowed some individuals to faint in response.
 Because a person who had fainted looked dead, they might have survived attacks by other warriors during battle.
 Also, the drop in blood pressure might have helped those who were wounded to avoid bleeding to death.
 Survivors then passed on the “fainting gene”.

-What your dentist can do:
+What your dentist and you can do:

 “Fainting – it does happen.
 I would say a handful of my patients come over faint every year.
 This tends to happen just after giving local anaesthetic, especially when they have not eaten.
 Normally, I spot the signs and lay the patient either flat or with their feet slightly raised.
 I cannot recall the last time a patient actually properly passed out.
 These days I tend to give local anaesthetic with the patient reclined (if they are ok with that) and keep a close eye on them for the next few minutes.”

 Lying down helps because the blood can flow to the brain more easily.
 It is much harder to faint when you are lying down.
 So if you are concerned about fainting, and don’t mind lying down, ask your dentist to give you the local anaesthetic while lying down.

 “I tend to have vasovagal reactions from dental injections – I actually fainted on one occasion.
 I realized, after starting to go to my current dentist, that lying flat – or beyond 180 degrees (especially during injections) significantly lessens the vasovagal response.
 At least I know that, in that position, it is nearly impossible to faint which lessens one of my fears.”